agorina91/Sephora_Classification/README.md

 Navigation:
 Jupyter_Notebooks - has four separate notebooks with code for different stages of the project: gathering the data, cleaning, EDA, and modeling.
 Data - has multiple csv files with unclean data (the way my scraping function works resulted in multiple files), and one cleaned dataset 'True_Final_Sephora.csv' that was used for EDA and modeling.
+Slides in PDF format are also available.

 --------------------------